 Last updated

 Whether you love them or hate them, it’s important to know how to turn them off and on so you can make your own decision.
+Changing your Read Receipts on an iPhone is actually quite easy with just a simple toggle in your settings for Messages.

-How to turn iPhone Read Receipts off
+How to turn iPhone Read Receipts on or off

 1. Open Settings.